Join Our 2021 International Day of the Girl Campaign!

-Despite much progress, a child without an education is still much more likely to be a girl than a boy.
+Despite progress, a child without an education is still much more likely to be a girl than a boy.

 Nothing has as much impact on a child’s well-being as their mother’s level of education.
 Educating vulnerable girls not only impacts her life, it breaks the poverty cycle of vulnerability for their daughters.

 A girl’s education has a huge impact on all of society.
 We can do substantially more to help vulnerable girls receive an education.
 Over 6,000 girls in our schools are currently unsponsored.

-$33 supports one girl for one month; every $396 educates a girl for a year, including nutrition, health care, sports and the arts.
+$33 supports one girl for one month; every $396 educates a girl for an entire year, including nutrition, health care, sports and the arts.

 “On this International Day of the Girl, let us recommit